utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 2. give it the name "test2" as a label
 3. fill in the parent namespace and the PID of the collection
 4. uncheck the inherit properties checkbox
-5. select the large image content model
+5. select the basic image content model
 6. put the collection namespace beside the content model selection
 7. save the object